graphql/graphql-scalars/scalars/template.md

 Provide a recommended Scalar name and list alternatives, if available.

-# Result JSON spec
+# Result coercion

-Define which JSON values can be returned.
+Define which external values can be returned.

-Provide positive and negative examples of JSON values.
+Provide positive and negative examples of external values.

-# Literal Input spec
+# Input coercion

-Define which GraphQL Literals are accepted as input.
+Define which GraphQL Literals or external values are accepted as input.

-Provide positive and negative examples of literals.

-# Raw Input JSON spec

-Define which JSON values are accepted as input.

-Provide positive and negative examples of JSON values.
+Provide positive and negative examples.

 # References